Aladdin and the Wonderful Lamp (1982 film): English releases

 The film was originally dubbed in English by Frontier Enterprises (directly in Japan with a cast of American expatriates).
 This dub received a VHS release by Media Home Entertainment in August 16, 1988 in the United States.

 An alternative English dub version by Sync, Ltd. under the title Aladdin and the Magic Lamp, was recorded and mixed at Golden Sync Studios and released in North America by The Samuel Goldwyn Company.
 This featured the celebrity famous Hollywood voice actor cast including Christopher Atkins as Aladdin, Kristy McNichol as The Princess, John Carradine as The Wizard and June Lockhart as Aladdin's Mother.
-The opening and closing credits music was "Angel's Flight" by Chuck Greenberg and performed by Shadow Fax on Windham Hill Records replaced the Godiego songs.
-This dub would air on The Disney Channel on September 3, 1984 and American Movie Classics on April 5, 1992, but has not seen a home media release to date.
+The opening and closing credits music was "Angel's Flight" by Chuck Greenberg and performed by Shadowfax on Windham Hill Records replaced the Godiego songs.
+This dub aired on The Disney Channel on September 3, 1984 and American Movie Classics on April 5, 1992, but has not seen a home media release to date.